 What is optimism?

 Moods such as determination, enthusiasm, trust, passivity or discouragement significantly influence your relationship with the reality that surrounds you.
 This only partially reflects the nature of the trials you face.
-In reality, the same challenges are experienced as opportunities in which to enhance their abilities by some people.
-On the other hand, these are considered threats to reveal their limits by others.
+In reality, you can experience the same challenges as opportunities in which to enhance your abilities.
+On the other hand, these are considered threats to reveal your limits to others.

 Optimism is therefore a positive emotional response that you choose to give to your life.
 It needs a reasoned strategy that constitutes the path to take to face difficult situations by managing to benefit from each of them.
 It is a predisposition to see reality from its best side.